skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

    # hello_sky.yaml

    resources:
      # Optional; if left out, pick from the available clouds.
      cloud: aws

-      # Get more GPUs with
+     # Get 1 K80 GPU.
+Use <name>:<n> to get more (e.g., "K80:8").
-      #   accelerators:
-      #     K80: 8
      accelerators: K80

    setup: |
      # Typical use: pip install -r requirements.txt
      echo "running setup"

    run: |
      # Typical use: make use of resources, such as running training.
      echo "hello sky!"
      conda env list

 Sky handles selecting an appropriate VM based on user-specified resource constraints, launching the cluster on an appropriate cloud provider, and